 Apache Cordova

 Apache Cordova is a set of device APIs for building cross platform native mobile applications using web technologies such as HTML, CSS and JavaScript.

+One of the key feature on Apache Cordova is it’s ability to package a web application using the platform’s SDK and thus, publish it on the application store.

-It allows for developers to access native device functionalities such as the camera or the accelerometer from JavaScript, as can be seen on Figures 2.8 and 2.9 or simply package a web application using platform’s SDK and thus, publish it on the platforms’respective app store.
+Another great feature Apache Cordova has is that it allows developers to access native device functionalities such as the camera or the accelerometer from JavaScript, as can be seen on Figures 2.9 and 2.10.

 Cordova’s logic

-Cordova works in hand in hand with a web application built by the developer.
+Cordova works hand in hand with a web application built by the developer.
 For the new INCA application, this web application is powered by Ionic and Angular.

 Cordova exposes a JavaScript API that allows developers to reach device natives functions.
-When a developer uses Cordova’s JavaScript API, the call goes through Cordova’s Native Libraries (Objective-C for IOS, Java for Android…) as shown in Figure 2.8 and 2.9.
-Given Cordova’s JavaScript libraries are cross-platform, any application can be ported to another platform or device.
+When a developer uses Cordova’s JavaScript API, the call goes through Cordova’s Native Libraries (Objective-C for IOS, Java for Android…) as shown in Figure 2.9 and 2.10.
+Given Cordova’s JavaScript libraries are cross-platform; any application can be ported to another platform or device.